Ring out the old, ring in the new,

 —Alfred Lord Tennyson, “Ring Out, Wild Bells”

 Happy New Year!
-Whether 2017 was the best year in your life, the toughest, or somewhere in between, it’s time to say goodbye and look forward to a whole new year of growth, success, and excitement.
 The best part of the New Year—besides that midnight toast—is getting to reflect on the past year and decide what changes you want to make as you move forward into the future.
+It’s time to say goodbye and look forward to a whole new year of growth, success, and excitement.

 Going Green for New Years